putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He waited until all sounds of the creatures died away.
 He waited a little longer.
 Longer still.
 How long.
 Seemed like hours.
 He still had the cover of darkness and had to make his move soon.
 Finally, the trooper quickly and quietly slid down the tree, slowly and too noisily.
 Pain.
 All over.
 He landed back on the ground.
 He turned his eyes upward but was still unable to spot the battle station.

 He squatted down and spied his surroundings.
 More pain.
 His legs, side.
-Just nightime, forest and darkness.
+Just nighttime, forest and darkness.
 Staying squatted, gritting his teeth, he moved as silently as possible from shadow to shadow, tree to tree.
 He paused and listened again.
 The hours of silence -- "*they had to have given up by now*".
 He wasn't relieved quite yet.
 His next goal -- a downed tree 100 meters distant.
 He took a deep breath and set off as stealthily as possible.
 A few steps.
 More pain.
 Breathing hurt.
-He's stopped even before he realized it was there.
+He stopped even before he realized it was there.

-A creature pulled a rock from a bag, leveled a slingshot.
-Thwak.
+A creature pulled a rock from a bag, leveled a slingshot. *Thwak*.
 A hard blow to the chest.
-His breastplate cracked and threw shards.
-Gasping, falling back.
-Thwak.
+His breastplate cracked and threw off shards.
+Gasping, falling back. *Thwak*.
 His head.
 First shock and the warmth as blood streamed down his forehead.
 He staggered.
 Fury was building.

-A piece of the his armor.
+A piece of his armor.
 Right there.
 Grabbed.
 He brandished it like a knife and charged.
 It dropped its slingshot and flapped its arms in fear as it ran off. *An opening!*.
 Run.
 Away.
 Away from here.

 Behind him, the creature chattering. *Over there.
 Over there.* More creatures began chattering, then crashing through the underbrush.
 Behind him and on both sides. _They were everywhere_.

 Run.
-Step, step, step, the rythm of his feet on the forest litter.
+Step, step, step, the rhythm of his feet on the forest litter.
 He could move no faster.
 The forest was sheer darkness dotted by small pools of light.
 Searching for movement – a presence, anything.
 Just forward.
 Plunging forward.
 Stumbling, running, stumbling.
 A creature was on him.
 Its weight stuck him and he stumbled.
 His right rear.
 Arms wrapped around his leg -- his bad leg.
 It chattered loudly – _I found him_.
 He heard others respond from the darkness.
 Soon they would swarm him, engulf him like before.
 Pawing, trapping.
 Hot smelly breath.
 He could sense it again.

 The creature was trying to wrap itself around him.
 Bring him down.
 Strong – so strong.
 It couldn’t get a good grasp.
 Its breathing – heavy, asthmatic, animalistic.
 Arms tight around him.
 He stabbed with the shard of armor.
 Nothing, nothing.
 Pain.
 His own leg.
 He pulled it out.
 The shard slipped in the blood of his hand.
 He saw the wound on his hand.
 Dropped the weapon and beat and pried at the creature.
 Finally unbuckled his leg armor, and the creature fell away.
 Run.
 Leave it.
 Creatures still behind him.
 They were getting closer.

 A few steps.
 A creature leapt from the darkness.
 The trooper reacted instinctively.
 Swinging and punching.
 His fists connected.
 It fell back and lunged again.
 He swung awkwardly, spasticly.
-Again, again again, enough to drive it back.
+Again, again, again, enough to drive it back.
 He turned and ran.
 Away -- toward ...
 Not sure.

 Over downed trees, over rocks and past the timeless giants of this forested world he ran.
 The forest and its inky blackness was simply swallowing him.
 He’d never run so far and fast in his life.
 Not even in stormtrooper training.
 He drove past any physical limit. _Get away.
 They're coming.
 Get away._ All else had fallen away.
 A jolt.
 His arm.
-It was caught on abranch.
+It was caught on a branch.
 He  wrenched the piece off and kept going.
 Even as the sound of the creatures behind him at long last died out, still he ran.

 They had to give up sometime.
 He wasn’t stopping until he was sure.